 In our system sociopaths sometimes get to the very top.
 Historical examples abound, with our own era witnessing pre-planned wars waged on false pretenses destroying the lives of countless millions.
 That 98% cannot imagine a human being behaving so badly is the greatest strength of the 2%, and underpins the “Big Lie.”
 Adolf Hitler described this in Mein Kampf as a lie so “colossal” that no one would believe someone “could have the impudence to distort the truth so infamously.”
 Even after seeing “facts which prove” they “doubt and waver,” assuming there is “some other explanation.”

 Politics is not even the main game in town, though it often appears to be the only one.
 Examples abound of civilization self-organizing without the need of top-down control by force.
 In our current system, democratic or otherwise, we too often find scum rising to the top and calling the shots.
 In a free system we develop means to eject the scum and let cream rise to the top.
-The feedback loop of customer reviews does just this at Tripadvisor and Amazon and other online businesses.
+The feedback loop of customer reviews does just this at Tripadvisor, Amazon, Airbnb, Uber, and other new age businesses.
 We can do it.
 We have the technology, and I’m off on a tangent here which could stretch into an entire book but will not since it is already written.

 TAXATION EXPLAINED, by Jean Baptiste Colbert, 17th century finance minister to Louis XIV :